thamognya/Server-Setup/README.md

 - element + matrix
 - (Video): Sonarr (for series) + Radarr (for movies) + prowlarr + deluge + jellyfin + Emby + jellyseerr (for requests) + qbittorrent (for downloading)
 - (audio): audiobookshelf + Airsonic

+# How does it work?

+Uses ansible playbook to setup system (a lot of services are in docker but not all).

 # Reccomended Urls and what they contain